Title: The Postmistress of Paris

-I received an advanced review copy from Penguin Random House in exchange for an honest review.
+I received an advanced reader copy from HarperCollins in exchange for an honest review.

 First impressions: I like the title and cover.
 The premise piqued my curiosity, so I was looking forward to seeing what would happen.
 The pacing is slower at first, but it picks up as the story goes on.

 Characters: Nanée and Edouard are likeable and easy to root for.
 I enjoyed learning about their past as well as watching them grow in the present.
 I also found the secondary characters to be interesting.

 “To have expectations was to open your heart to breaking.”